Stormbase/django-otp-webauthn/docs/getting_started/index.rst

 Getting started
 ===============

 Welcome to the Getting started section of the documentation.
-This section will help you understand and implement :term:`passkeys <passkey>` in your Django project using Django OTP WebAuthn.
+This section will help you understand and implement :term:`passkeys <passkey/discoverable credential>` in your Django project using Django OTP WebAuthn.

 Here’s what you’ll find in this section: